lxl-max/image-segmentation/docs/index.md

 ### 4. Watershed Segmentation

-> Imagine the grayscale image as a landscape: bright areas are “mountains”, dark areas are “valleys”.
-> If you slowly “flood” this landscape with water, the lines where water from different valleys meet become the segmentation boundaries.
+Imagine the whole grayscale image as a landscape: bright areas are “mountains”, dark areas are “valleys”.
+Watershed segmentation means slowly “flood” this landscape with water, the lines where water from different valleys meet become the segmentation boundaries.

-**Strengths**
+#### Pros

-- Good at separating objects that stick together (e.g. cells, particles, and coins pressed together)
+1. Good at separating objects that stick together (e.g. cells, particles, and coins pressed together)
-- Can produce detailed boundaries
+2. Can produce detailed boundaries

-**Weaknesses**
+#### Cons

-- May draw boundaries everywhere because of noise.
+1. May draw boundaries everywhere because of noise.
-- Sometimes even there are no edges, it can draw a line between two sections to separate the two areas.
+2. Sometimes even there are no edges, it can draw a line between two sections to separate the two areas.

 ---